Loubrains/FuzzyMatcher/README.md

 - thefuzz

 # To do

+### Functionality:

+- Pass in a list of categories.
+- Ability to recategorize results.
+- Save current state (json?)
+- Load previously saved state.
+- Delete categories.
+- Ability to switch back to multi from single (spit warning "can't go back").
+- Redisplay category results upon category updates (only relevant in single categorization mode).
+- Make an executable that includes the python script (for future editing).

 ### UI:

 - All display boxes should go to the bottom of the window.
 - Widen display boxes.
 - Set column sizes to minimum required to display results.
 - Align tops and bottoms of display boxes.
 - Sort category results display first by count and second alphabetically.

-### Functionality:
-- Redisplay category results upon category updates (only relevant in single categorization mode).
+- Maybe a box that always shows uncategorized (or remove current match and put them in there?)
-- Ability to recategorize results.
+- Ability to sort match results by other dimensions.
-- Save current state (json?)
-- Load previously saved state.
-- Pass in a list of categories.
-- Make an executable that includes the python script (for future editing).
+- Text wrapping (it's cuttong off 'y' to look like 'v').

 ### Comments and documentation

 ### Future:

 - More modularization.
-- Unit testst.
+- Unit tests.
-- Maybe an auto mode? i.e. take a list of categories, auto-match and categorize for each category in the list, for a pre-defined threshold.
+- Maybe an auto mode? i.e. auto-match and categorize for each category in the list, for a pre-defined threshold.